friartuck6000/obos-project/README.md

     #       terminal window to stop it
     ```

-4. Go to `http://localhost:8888/app_dev.php/projects/hello/[your-first-name]` in your browser to verify that the temporary
-    server is working properly.
+4. Go to `http://localhost:8888/app_dev.php/` in your browser to verify that the temporary server is working properly.

     If you'd prefer to work with a normal Web server like Apache or Nginx, check Symfony's
     [Configuring a Web Server][symfony-webserver] article.

+## The front controller

 [composer]: https://getcomposer.org